buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 4. Log out and then back in to the server.

 ## About screens:
 A screen is an independent instance of the server that can allow you to continue long-running processes even when you aren't logged-in (thus protecting your work).
 You can also use screens to run multiple commands or processes on the server at once.
 An attached screen can be intereacted with through the PuTTY terminal.
 A detached screen cannot be interacted with in this way, but will run independently.
+Screens retain whichever conda environment you opened them in.

    - See which screens are currently active\
    `screen -ls`